5nizza/party-elli/readme.md

 Run `run_tests.py` for functional tests, and `nosetests3 ./` -- for unit tests.

 ## Questions
-Submit to github or directly to ayrat.khalimov(gmail)
+Submit here or to ayrat.khalimov(gmail)

 ## Authors
 Now the main contributor is Ayrat, but at different stages participated: